ExtendRealityLtd/VRTK/DOCUMENTATION.md

 `VRTK/Examples/006_Controller_UsingADoor` simulates using a door object to open and close it.
 It also has a cube on the floor that can be grabbed to show how interactable objects can be usable or grabbable.

-`VRTK/Examples/008_Controller_UsingAGrabbedObject` which shows that objects can be grabbed with one button and used with another (e.g. firing a gun).
+`VRTK/Examples/008_Controller_UsingAGrabbedObject` shows that objects can be grabbed with one button and used with another (e.g. firing a gun).

 ---